-The National Register of Health Service Psychologists, nationally recognized as the leading psychology credentialing organization for 30 years and a 501(c)(3) organization, has created several funding programs to provide awards and credentialing scholarships to deserving psychologists.
-We extend a very warm thanks to all of the individuals and organizations that have donated to these funds.
+The National Register of Health Service Psychologists, nationally recognized as the leading psychology credentialing organization for 40 years and a 501(c)(3) organization, has created several funding programs to provide awards and credentialing scholarships to deserving psychologists.

 The Judy E. Hall Early Career Psychologist Award

 This award, named in honor of NR's Executive Officer since 1990, is awarded annually to recognize excellence in a Registrant with less than 10 years of post-doctoral experience.
-Up until 2009, the recipients received a plaque, a check for $1,000, and an award citation in The Register Report.
-We are pleased to announce that in 2009 the award will increase to $1,500.
-Click here to learn more about the Judy E. Hall Early Career Psychologist Award.
+Recipients receive a plaque, a check for $1,500, and an award citation in The Register Report.
+Learn more about the Judy E. Hall Early Career Psychologist Award.

 Early Career Psychologist (ECP) Credentialing Scholarships

 Early Career Psychologist Credentialing Scholarships were developed in conjunction with the APA Committee on Early Career Psychologists.
-These scholarships help ECPs (within seven years of award of doctoral degree) become credentialed as Health Service Psychologist by covering the cost of the credential review and registration fees.
-Click here to learn more about ECP Credentialing Scholarships.
+These scholarships help ECPs (within ten years of award of doctoral degree) become credentialed as Health Service Psychologist by covering the cost of the credential review and registration fees.
+Learn more about ECP Credentialing Scholarships.

 National Psychologist Trainee Register (NPTR) Credentialing Scholarships

 The National Register, in conjunction with American Psychological Association of Graduate Students (APAGS), created this scholarship program for doctoral students in psychology interested in becoming credentialed by the National Register through its student program, the National Psychologist Trainee Register (NPTR).
-Click here to learn more about NPTR Credentialing Scholarships.
+Learn more about NPTR Credentialing Scholarships.